thaovan201532/Global-Renewable-Energy-Production/README.md

 TotalRenewableEnergy: Total annual renewable energy production in gigawatt-hours (GWh).

+# Dashboard Information

-This dashboard helps make strategic decisions about types of energy through data processed by calculation formulas.
+This dashboard helps make strategic decisions about types of energy through data processed by calculation formulas, with below insights:

-Looking at the table, we can see how energy sources are used across countries and years.
+Looking at the charts, we can see how energy sources are used across countries and years.

 Hydrogen Energy is the most used, with 39.16%